HB 630: Aerial Wolf Killing on Private Lands (2026)

 ICL’s Position: Oppose

-Current Bill Status: Committee - House Agricultural Affairs
+Current Bill Status: House Floor

 Issue Areas: Wildlife, Wolves, Agriculture, Management Authority

 Wolves are currently classified as big game in Idaho and are managed by the Idaho Department of Fish and Game (IDFG).
-The agency sets seasons and regulates methods of take consistent with its gray wolf management plan.
-Over time, both IDFG and the Legislature have liberalized harvest regulations to maintain a statewide population of roughly 500 wolves.
-In addition, state and federal authorities may remove wolves on public or private lands, including through trapping or aerial control, when they are determined to pose a threat to livestock operations.
+IDFG establishes seasons and regulates methods of take in accordance with its gray wolf management plan.
+Over time, both IDFG and the Legislature have liberalized harvest regulations in an effort to reduce the statewide wolf population to roughly 500 animals.

 Next